 Before starting this procedure, complete the initial Mail Gateway setup steps.

-When using Telligent Enterprise with Exchange, we recommend having your site running on a subdomain from your main email accounts - for instance, @groups.company.com.
+When using Telligent Community with Exchange, we recommend having your site running on a subdomain from your main email accounts - for instance, @groups.company.com.
 This allows you to easily delegate control for the entire subdomain to Mail Gateway - without need for extensive configuration.

 In order to use addresses with the main domain, the only route is to create accounts for each of the addresses you'll need, and then configure Mail Gateway to download messages from them.
-You cannot use aliases because Outlook with often override the alias address with the main account address, causing undesired behavior.
+You cannot use aliases because Outlook will often override the alias address with the main account address, causing undesired behavior.